Animal locomotion: Gliding

 Rather than active flight, some (semi-) arboreal animals reduce their rate of falling by gliding.
 Gliding is heavier-than-air flight without the use of thrust; the term "volplaning" also refers to this mode of flight in animals.
-Thelphis mode of flight involves flying a greater distance horizontally than vertically and therefore can be distinguished from a simple descent like a parachute.
+This mode of flight involves flying a greater distance horizontally than vertically and therefore can be distinguished from a simple descent like a parachute.
 Gliding has evolved on more occasions than active flight.
 There are examples of gliding animals in several major taxonomic classes such as the invertebrates (e.g., gliding ants), reptiles (e.g., banded flying snake), amphibians (e.g., flying frog), mammals (e.g., sugar glider, squirrel glider).

 Some aquatic animals also regularly use gliding, for example, flying fish, octopus and squid.
 The flights of flying fish are typically around 50 meters (160 ft), though they can use updrafts at the leading edge of waves to cover distances of up to 400 m.
 To glide upward out of the water, a flying fish moves its tail up to 70 times per second.